 The Sweet Litigation

 The Sweet settlement addressed the processing of borrower defense applications filed on or before November 15, 2022.
-In response to a FOIA request filed by the Legal Defense Fund, the Department last year supplied a list of BDR claims pending as of July 31, 2022, organized by institution.
+In response to a FOIA request filed by the National Student Legal Defense Network, the Department last year supplied a list of BDR claims pending as of July 31, 2022, organized by institution.
 This data set indicates that as of July 31, 2022, over 350,000 claims had been filed, alleging misconduct on the part of over 4,500 institutions.
 This suggests that at least one claim has been filed against approximately 75% of Title IV participating institutions.

 The Sweet settlement creates the following, three-part framework for the processing of BDR claims filed on or before November 15, 2022: